Arena Football One: Week 7 Preview

 Nashville Kats (2-2) at Southwest Kansas Storm (4-2)

-The action continues Saturday night with the VICETV Game of the Week.
+The action continues Saturday night.
 The Nashville Kats will head to Dodge City, Kansas, where the Southwest Kansas Storm awaits.
 The Kats sit right in the middle of the league with a split record and look to build off a dominating win over Washington last week.
 The Storm looks to quiet the doubters who kept them below the team they beat in the power rankings.
 If you think this team isn't leaning into the underdog role, they are.

 Players To Watch: